 TOH operates a centralized Procurement service through the Contracting and Procurement Services department (CPS).
-All Purchase Orders, Contracts and formal solicitation processes must be led and undertaken by CPS strategic sourcing Staff.
+All Purchase Orders must be issued by CPS.
+All Procurement, Contracts and formal solicitation processes must be led and undertaken by TOH's agent for strategic sourcing services "Mohawk Medbuy Corporation" (MMC) unless deemed exempt by the TOH CPO.